What Is the Best Manure Compost for Gardens? The Scoop on Poop

 Animal manure has long been used as a fertilizer in gardens and on farm fields, creating nutrient-rich, moisture-retaining soil for your plants.
 See the best type of manure for your garden and the best time to apply—as well as a few things to consider first.

 All manure is not created equal.
 Depending on the kind of animal, its age and health, its food, what kind of bedding is incorporated into the manure, and how it is collected and stored, the nutrients it contains can vary widely.
-Also whether the manure is fresh, composted, aged, or dried has a great impact on its nutrient values.
-To really know exactly what it contains, you would need to get the manure tested.
+Also, whether the manure is fresh, composted, aged, or dried has a great impact on its nutrient values.
+To really know exactly what it contains, you will need to get the manure tested.

 cow in the field with a barn